ja-weber/lazy-elements/README.md

-# Load every shortcode by AJAX
+# Load every WordPress shortcode by AJAX
 Wrap your shortcode with the lazy element shortcode, and your shortcode will automatically be loaded by AJAX.

 ## Usage